Napoleon-WONG559/Adaptation_UCSDreview_ConfigurableProductRecomend/README.md

 |I need a product that consistently meets my expectations without any flaws.|Perfect|0|5|0|0|0|
 |I need a product that consistently meets my expectations without any flaws.|Perfect|1|4|1|1|0|

 **Analysis insight**: In this case, we realize that *directly transforming review text into needs text* can cause a problem.
 The problem is the generated needs text will become very similar in semantics.
-In addition, although many data samples have different label annotations, but the needs text of these samples revolves around some common points.
+In addition, although many data samples have different label annotations, but the needs text of these samples revolves around some common points, incurring **inconsistency** which prevents model from effectively learning.

 In this case, it is unlikely for the model to learn effectively because the learning signals are not consistent.
-Moreover, even the model has learned from the data, it can be useless to make prediction based on the learned parameters since the similar/same needs text data may correspond to a completely different label annotattion set.
+Moreover, even the model has learned from the data in the finetuning set, it can be useless to make prediction for test set based on the learned parameters since the similar/same needs text data may correspond to a completely different label annotattion set.

 This makes distinguishing the needs text challenging and furthermore, makes *classifying the non-distinguishable needs text into correct attribute specification* very difficult.

+**Conclusion**: In summary, the current synthesis method for needs text will lead to *inconsistency* in needs text dataset.
+The inconsistency in needs text dataset will prevent model from effectively learning.
+Furthermore, the inconsistency makes the testing result meaningless because the testing result doesn't reflect how well the model has learned (The reason is the data in testing set may contain a similar needs text in finetuning set, but a completely different label from the one in finetuning set).

 # Progress Record